View this page as a pdf

 - Inorganic Chemistry, 8 semester hours with lab

 - Physics, 8 semester hours with lab

-- Biochemistry, 3 semester hours with lab
+- Biochemistry, 3 semester hours

 - Molecular Biology

 - Behavioral Sciences